DataDog/documentation/content/en/observability_pipelines/set_up_pipelines/dual_ship_logs/syslog.md

 ## Overview

-Configure Rsyslog or Syslog-ng and set up Observability Pipelines so that the Observability Pipelines Worker aggregates and processes the logs coming from your upstream sources before routing them to various applications, including Splunk.
+Configure rsyslog or syslog-ng and set up Observability Pipelines so that the Observability Pipelines Worker aggregates and processes the logs coming from your upstream sources before routing them to various applications, including Splunk.

 {{% observability_pipelines/use_case_images/dual_ship_logs %}}